What Cost Per Lead Should I Target?

 Cost Per Lead Definition

-Starting with what defines a lead, it’s very important to make sure everyone is on the same page when discussing your cost per lead metrics.
+It’s very important to make sure everyone is on the same page when discussing your cost per lead metrics.
 What your salespeople consider a lead and what your marketing team reports as one may be materially different.
 For example, your sales team might consider a lead a call or contact form submission from an individual who appears to be qualified to buy your products or services.
 Conversely, your marketing agency might report all contact forms submissions and phone calls as leads, ignoring whether they are qualified.
 Because some contacts likely contain duplicate leads or inquiries that aren’t related to sales, the number of leads the marketing team reports will differ from the number of leads the sales team thinks it’s getting.
 What’s most important is to understand these distinctions and define cost per lead the same way for reporting purposes.
 If marketing delivered five leads, and the sales team defined two as qualified, you need to choose which to count as leads.
 Most organizations will choose to use the marketing team’s number because it is less subjective.

 Why Is CPL Important?